 Performer, Conductor, & Teacher

-Native to Chubbuck, Idaho, Amanda Smith attended Idaho State University, where she earned her undergraduate degrees in Music Education and Music Performance, with a specialization in flute, studying with Kristi Ballif.
+Native to Chubbuck, Idaho, Amanda Smith attended Idaho State University, where she earned her undergraduate degrees in Music Education and Music Performance, with a specialization in flute, studying under Professor Kristi Ballif.
 Amanda enjoyed playing in many ensembles at ISU, including the Idaho State Civic Symphony, Concert Band, Symphonic Band, Wind Ensemble, and Chamber Orchestra.
 Additionally, she was a drum major of the Bengal Marching Band for three years.
 As club President, she helped to restart the ISU branch of CNAfME after it was inactive for over ten years.
-Amanda is now pursuing a graduate degree in flute performance, studying under Dr. Nicole Riner at the University of Wyoming.
-Outside of music, she enjoys crocheting, watching movies, reading, hiking, and going for walks.
+Amanda is now a graduate student at the University of Wyoming, pursuing a Master’s Degree in Flute Performance, studying with Dr. Nicole Riner.
+Amanda is a member of the Wind Symphony and a McMurry Graduate Assistant with the Western Thunder Marching Band.

 Amanda Smith plays with excellent control that makes virtuosic passages seem easy, with vibrant contrasts in tone color.
 Her creativity and communication skills make her an engaging and enjoyable musician and collaborator.